The Best Accommodation In Orange For A Wine-Filled 2026 Weekend

 The Best Accommodation In Orange In 2025

-Borenore Loft House at Heifer Station
+Loft House at Heifer Station

 Heifer Station is home to a mini herd of alpacas, as well as highland cattle, fluffy goats, geese, and more dotted around the property and ready for pats.
-The cellar door is nearby, with the centre of Orange and other well-known wineries under 10 minutes.
+The cellar door is nearby, with the centre of Orange and other well-known wineries under ten minutes.

-Set on the rolling slopes of a working cherry orchard, Basalt features three luxurious studios named Chaser, Drifter, and Yonder, each with views across the Central Tablelands.
+Set on the rolling slopes of a working cherry orchard, Basalt features three luxurious studios named Chaser, Drifter, and Yonder, each with views across the NSW Central Tablelands.

 During your stay, you can order from Orange's famous Racine bakery or have a fully catered meal for up to six by the fire.
 You can also book experiences like a yoga session, a tour of the cherry orchard, helicopter transfers, or an Indigenous cultural experience.